pingcap/docs-dm/en/open-api.md

 > **Note:**
 >
 > - DM provides the [specification document](https://github.com/pingcap/ticdc/blob/master/dm/openapi/spec/dm.yaml) that meets OpenAPI 3.0.0 standard.
-This document contains all the request parameters and returned values and you can copy the document and preview it in [Swagger Editor](https://editor.swagger.io/).
+This document contains all the request parameters and returned values and you can copy the document yaml and preview it in [Swagger Editor](https://editor.swagger.io/).
 >
 > - The listening port of the DM-master node is 8216 by default.
 After you deploy the DM-master nodes, you can access `http://{host}:{port}/api/v1/docs` to preview the documentation online.